Rathod-Jeet-G/lung-cancer-prediction-website/README.md

 # lung-cancer-prediction-website
-here doctor or nurse enter the patient information. based on the information provided by the doctor backend macine learning algorithm predict the result and show the result on website
+In this Website, a doctor or nurse inputs patient information into a system.
+Behind the scenes, a machine learning algorithm processes this information and generates predictions.
+These predictions are then displayed on a website for review and further action.

 # created by
 Rathod jeet